mikelovelace/1-01-module-challenge-intro-to-git/pc.md

     automatically merges them with your current branch.

 7. <h2>What is a merge conflict?</h2>
-    A merge conflict is when a file contains multiple changes made by different developers.
+    A merge conflict is when a file contains changes to the same line of code made by different developers.

 8. <h2>How do you resolve a merge conflict?</h2>
     You can resolve a merge conflict by accepting the current changes, or accepting incoming changes,